Overview of Washington Taxes

 Washington State Spirits Tax

 There are two taxes on spirits (hard liquor, not including beer and wine) in Washington.
 The first is a sales tax of 20.5% for retail sales and 13.7% for sales made in restaurants and bars.
-The second is a volume tax of $3.7708 per liter (retail) or $2.4408 per liter (restaurants and bars).
-Those taxes combined give Washington the highest liquor tax in the country.
+The second is a volume tax, called the spirits liter tax, of $3.7708 per liter (retail) or $2.4408 per liter (restaurants and bars).
+Those taxes combined give Washington one of the highest liquor taxes in the country.

 Washington State Marijuana Tax